aryat10/Meme_generator/README.md

 ---
 ## 🤝 Contributing :

-I welcome contributions to this project!
+All contributions to this project!
 If you have ideas for improvements, bug fixes, or new features, feel free to submit a pull request.
 Here’s how you can contribute:

 1. Fork the repository
 2. Create a new branch for your changes